 The chronically homeless and persons struggling with terminal illnesses, such as AIDS, need additional assistance in securing income and housing stability.
 Creating increased sources of income through Social Security and medical benefits advoacy not only helps them move into and retain permanent supportive housing but also ultimately contributes to funding of subsidized housing programs, thereby stretching the limited government dollars allocated to help this vulnerable population.

 With the economic downturn impacting job security for many already struggling families and individuals, many more Angelino tenants are looking at the danger of homelessness because of an eviction.
-Public Counsel’s eviction defense team provides assistance through direct representation in the Stanley Mosk and the Pasadena Courthouses.
-In addition, they train and prepare self-represented tenants in those courthouses with clinics to assist them in defending their right to stay housed and prevent them becoming homelessness.
+Public Counsel’s eviction defense team provides assistance through direct representation at the Stanley Mosk and Pasadena Courthouses.
+In addition, they prepare self-represented tenants through their clinics to assist them in defending their right to stay in their home and prevent them becoming homeless.

 Public Counsel works closely with the Los Angeles County Superior Court, the Los Angeles City Attorney's office, the Los Angeles County District Attorney's office, and the Los Angeles County Public Defender to operate a program that eliminates minor traffic citations, warrants, quality of life citations and related fines -- all of which can detrimentally affect employment opportunities -- for those (mostly formerly homeless) individuals who complete a residential and rehabilitation program.